 Jasmine is a writer and editor based in Hawai'i.
 She enjoys discovering ways to achieve personal financial freedom while snacking hard.

-How to Make Money Freelance Writing and Editing
+How to Find Freelance Writing and Editing Jobs Online

 Writing and editing are an art, and just like any financially poor (but spiritually rich) soul in the arts will tell you, making money doing what you love isn't always easy.
 Working with words is no different.

 Good news, though!
-I have spent the better part of the past decade perfecting my personal job-finding strategy, and in this article, I'm going to share with you the specific steps you can take to find a writing and/or editing job online in no time.
+I have spent the past decade perfecting my job-finding strategy, and I'm going to share the specific steps on how to find a writing or editing job online.

 - A stellar personal bio